PhilliprBurwell/configure-ad/README.md

 </p>
 <p>
-#2 Install Active Directory  Login to DC-1 and install Active Directory Domain Services by going into server manager and click add roles and features Promote as a DC: Setup a new forest as mydomain.com (can be anything, just remember what it is)Restart and then log back into DC-1 as user: mydomain.com\labuser
+#2 Install Active Directory - Login to DC-1 and install Active Directory Domain Services by going into server manager and click add roles and features.
+Promote as a DC: Setup a new forest as mydomain.com.
+It can be named anything as long remember what it is.
+Restart and then log back into DC-1 as user: mydomain.com\labuser

 </p>
 <br />